Obituary – Roland Matthes (17 November 1950 – 20 December 2019)

 “Hello – I’m Roland Matthes, I Swam Backstroke”

 - By Craig Lord

 At the 1991 World Championships in Perth, Australia, organisers threw a party for former Olympic and world champions.
 Each was asked to rise and say a few words about their career and achievements.
 The greatest backstroke swimmer in history was as modest as always: “Hello, I’m Roland Matthes, I swam backstroke.”
-True, but not quite like anyone else ever has.
+True, but not quite like anyone else ever had or has.

 Described as the Rolls-Royce of backstroke swimming, Matthes, highly flexible and capable of turning his arms over his head stretched out with hands tied, covered a 50m lap using some 10 strokes less than many of his rivals, so fluent, so smooth his style.
 It often appeared to observers as though Matthes was watching the clock and did just enough to set records.
 There was good reason to think in those terms: incentives for the GDR’s “ambassadors in tracksuits” included better homes and a fast-track up the waiting list for cars and other “luxury” items.

 For young Matthes, according to Der Spiegel in 1969 when the swimmer was 18 and had two Olympic gold medals already in the bag from Mexico, success was a passport to music stores and records that were not available back home.
 The story went that authorities turned a blind eye to the “forbidden” music that Matthes collected as a way of rewarding him for the medals and records in the pool.